Gone,

 most of the with dark muzzles, from the shows

-in Germany, always with a smile on her face and a stern look in her eyes
+in Germany, always with a smile on her

 :-)) A very strong personality who did much for the breed and founder of the German Basenji Club

 on 7.
-July 1977 together with her son, Karl-Heinz Burkert, Ruth Offlinger,
+July 1977 together with her son,

-Hanni Clement,
+Karl-Heinz Burkert, Ruth Offlinger, Hanni Clement,

 Inge Gerstenberg, Siegfried Peter and the late Claus Weiss